CAMeL-Lab/gender-rewriting/data/README.md

 ## M<sup>2</sup> Scorer Edits:
 The gold M<sup>2</sup> word-level annotations which we used to evaluate our systems are in `m2_edits/`.
 The files in `m2_edits/[v1.0|v2.0]/edits/` were created by suing the `m2_edits/create_m2_edits.sh` script.

+## MLM Fine-tuning:
+We used `mlm/train.txt` and `mlm/dev.txt` to fine-tune CAMeLBERT MSA on the MLM task.
+The train and dev data are identical to the ones train.arin and dev.arin that are available as part of APGCv2.0.